THE POLISH EDUCATION SYSTEM IN BRIEF

 In the Polish educational legislation full-time compulsory schooling and part-time compulsory education are defined as follows:

-- Obligation to continue education in some form for pupils up to 18 years of age (aged 15-18).
+• Obligation to continue education in some form for pupils aged 15-18;

 STAGES OF THE EDUCATION SYSTEM